 First, you create a Word template that you will use to create letters to customers that qualify for a discount.
-To create the template, you add mail merge fields for displaying data that is extracted from Microsoft Dynamics NAV 2009 that you want included in the customer letter, such as the customer's name, contact, and total sales.
+To create the template, you add mail merge fields for displaying data that is extracted from Dynamics NAV that you want included in the customer letter, such as the customer's name, contact, and total sales.

 To create the template

-Open Word and create a new document.
+On the computer running Microsoft Dynamics NAV Windows client, open Word and create a new document.